What is public exhibition?

 period runs from Tuesday 26 November 2019 until Monday 3 February 2020, a total of 65 days (excluding public holidays).

 Why is Council preparing a housing strategy?

-The Lake Macquarie Housing Strategy will deliver the housing directions and actions of the Draft Lake Mac 2050 Strategy.
-The strategy will help deliver the Department of Planning and Environment’s Greater Newcastle Metropolitan Plan target of 60% infill and 40% greenfield for new housing development.
+The Lake Macquarie Housing Strategy will deliver the housing directions and actions of the Imagine Lake Mac plan.
+The Strategy will help deliver the Department of Planning and Environment’s Greater Newcastle Metropolitan Plan target of 60 per cent infill and 40 per cent greenfield for new housing development.
 The Housing Strategy will also implement the recommendations of the Lake Macquarie Housing Study.

 What will the Housing Strategy do?

-The Housing Strategy aims to deliver housing supply close to services, facilities and infrastructure to meet our growing population needs.
-The Local Housing Strategy will seek to provide affordable and sustainable housing and a diverse mix of housing developments.
+The draft Housing Strategy aims to deliver housing supply close to services, facilities and infrastructure to meet our growing population needs.
+The draft Strategy will seek to provide affordable and sustainable housing and a diverse mix of housing developments.

 It will include actions to ensure planning controls help facilitate this growth.
 This may include changes to Council’s Local Environmental Plan, Development Control Plan and other development application process changes.

 What is the current supply and forecasted demand for housing in Lake Macquarie?